apache/cordova-docs/www/_posts/2023-05-22-cordova-android-12.0.0.md

     * AndroidX WebKit Library: `1.6.0`
     * AndroidX SplashScreen Core Library: `1.0.0`

+    If you or a plugin has made changes to any of the following configuration preferences, the build results might not match the expected outcomes with this release:

+    * `android-minSdkVersion`
+    * `android-maxSdkVersion`
+    * `android-targetSdkVersion`
+    * `android-compileSdkVersion`
+    * `android-buildToolsVersion`
+    * `GradleVersion`
+    * `AndroidGradlePluginVersion`
+    * `GradlePluginKotlinVersion`
+    * `AndroidXAppCompatVersion`
+    * `AndroidXWebKitVersion`
+    * `GradlePluginGoogleServicesVersion`

+    Please take note of the versions that have been updated in this release.
+If you have manually modified any of these values, it is recommended to review and update the preference values accordingly.

 * **Node Support**

     We have dropped support for Node 14.x and increase the minimum Node requirement to greater than or equal to 16.13.0.